 Refined carbohydrates, like in desserts, white flour, and candy, can make our cortisol levels go through the roof – a trigger to stress.
 Instead, focus on omega-3 rich foods, vitamin B5, which helps with cortisol, and cutting back on caffience – a natural stimulant.

-Leave the Laptop Alone
+Leave Technology Alone

 Open Your Ears

 Research shows that listening to music, especially classical music, may help us unwind a little faster than we thought.
-This type of music can calmi the mind and body, because they produce two tones of similar frequencies into each ear.
+This type of music can calm the mind and body, because they produce two tones of similar frequencies into each ear.
 Called binaural beats, this creates a beat at a certain frequency in the mind, and the brain naturally falls into sync with it.

 Juggle When Needed